 Is the New Sexting Law Unconstitutional?

 You may have heard rumors that the Supreme Court will invalidate Texas’ new sexting law for violating the First Amendment.
-That may come to pass—but don’t count on a Supreme Court decision as your line of defense.
-Cases may take years to reach the Supreme Court, and there is no guarantee the court will decide to take any specific case, much less pass the judgement you are hoping for.
+That may come to pass—but don’t count on a Supreme Court decision as to your line of defense.
+Cases may take years to reach the Supreme Court, and there is no guarantee the court will decide to take any specific case, much less pass the judgment you are hoping for.
 After all, Supreme Court opinions have not always favored obscene content.
 We advise you to work with a lawyer to construct a strong, multi-pronged defense so you have the best chance of prevailing in court.